Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/edges.rst

           Bridge Result.

-Example using the bridge tool to punch holes in face selections and connect them.
+Example using the Bridge tool to punch holes in face selections and connect them.

 .. list-table::